dart-lang/site-www/README.md

 }
 ```

-Change the `www-dartlang-org` string with the name of your project,
+Change the `www-dartlang-org` string to use the name of your project:
-like so:

 ```
 {